BSpell: A CNN-Blended BERT Based Bangla Spell Checker

-SC performance improves by only 1-1.5\% in spite of such large increase in parameter number. \textbf{Attn\_Seq2seq} LSTM model utilizes Bahdanu attention mechanism at decoder side \citep{LSTM2}.
+We see marginal improvement in SC performance in spite of such large increase in parameter number. \textbf{Attn\_Seq2seq} LSTM model utilizes attention mechanism at decoder side \citep{LSTM2}.
 This model takes in misspelled sentence characters as input and provides the correct sequence of characters as output \citep{rel2}.
 Due to word level spelling correction evaluation, this model faces the same problems as \textit{BERT Seq2seq} model discussed in Subsection \ref{BERT_comp}.
-Such architecture shows poor performance in Bengali and Hindi SC.
-Although \textit{Stacked BiLSTM} shows superior performance in LSTM paradigm, hybrid pretrained \textbf{BSpell} outperforms this model by a large margin.
+Proposed \textbf{BSpell} outperforms these models by a large margin.